Ryan Brasseaux: Work

 In 2007, Brasseaux helped found Public Humanities at Yale University, a graduate student initiative that evolved into an ongoing lecture series and a Masters of Arts program.

 Brasseaux has presented his work across the United States, including invited lectures in New York City, Yale University, to the Fulbright Institute, and as the keynote speaker at Nashville's International Country Music Conference.
-He has also lectured extensively, accompanied by Grammy-nominated Cajun band the Lost Bayou Ramblers, on the origins and evolution of Cajun music.
+He has also lectured extensively, accompanied by Lost Bayou Ramblers, on the origins and evolution of Cajun music.

 In the wake of Hurricane Katrina in 2005, Brasseaux worked as research associate for the nationally syndicated public radio program American Routes (KRVS 88.7 FM) hosted by Nick Spitzer.

 Publications

 He is the author of Cajun Breakdown: The Emergence of an American-Made Music (Oxford University Press, 2009), co-editor of Accordions, Fiddles, Two Step & Swing: A Cajun Music Reader (2006), and co-author of Stir the Pot: The History of Cajun Cuisine (2005).